 The item girl fell for the wrong man

 - It was not that Helen became famous immediately after her debut.
 It was a long struggle.
 It was difficult to survive as a nobody in Bollywood.
 She needed security and companionship.
-Unfortunately the man she fell for was P N Arora, a B grade movie maker, her senior by 27 years and not to be relied on for anything, especially not with hard-earned money of a lifetime.
+Unfortunately, the man she fell for was P N Arora, a B grade movie maker, her senior by 27 years and not to be relied on for anything, especially not with the hard-earned money of a lifetime.

 - After 17 years of relationship, she left P N Arora in 1974, heartbroken and bankrupt.
 He had swindled her of everything.
 Even her house was seized by the bank.